steff880/MS4-theDOM/README.md

 1. Log into Heroku
 2. Create a new app, choose a location closest to you
-3. Search for Heroku Postgres from the resources tab and add to your project
+3. Search for Heroku Postgres from the resources tab and add it to your project
 4. Make sure to have `dj_database_url` and `psycopg2` installed.
 ```
 pip3 install dj_database_url
 pip3 install psycopg2
 ```
-5. Login to the Heroku CLI - `heroku login -i`
+5. log in to the Heroku CLI - `heroku login -i`
 6. Run migrations on Heroku Postgres - `heroku run python manage.py migrate`
 7. Create a superuser - `python manage.py createsuperuser`
 8. Install `gunicorn` - `pip3 install gunicorn`